Trevena talks: exclusive interview with the MLA for the North Island - Victoria News

 On fish farms:

-What have you done so far to follow-up on campaign promises to remove fish farms from First Nation communities?
+What has been done so far to follow-up on campaign promises to remove fish farms from First Nation communities?

 Are you personally for or against fish farms?